sahilmate/GesturePainter/README.md

 python main.py
 ```

 3. Interact with the virtual canvas using your hand gestures.
+Press 'q' key in order to end the process.

 ## Contributing